 Debt is a problem that we all face at one time or another to some degree.
 Sometimes, it is just bad luck, but most of the time, it is good people that made terrible choices.
 Regardless of what got you in debt in the first place, there is always a way to get out of debt, and you might be able to pay off all your debts quickly if you have a plan and can make some sacrifices.

 Before you try to figure out how to get rid of your debt, you have to get rid of the habits and lifestyle that got you into this mess in the first place.
 If you habitually spend more than you can afford, you need to fix this first.
 Learn to manage your expenses and live within your financial means.
 Otherwise, all your effort will be for naught, and you’ll end up even worse.

 Now that you have your spending habits under control, it’s time to start working on your debt.

 Make a list of your debts with the creditor’s name, amount owes, interest rate, and type (i.e., secured loan versus unsecured loan).

-Next, focus on debts with the highest interest rates.
-These are usually money owe on your credit cards.
-You want to get rid of your high interest loans as quickly as possible to save money on interest expenses.
+Next, focus on debts with the highest interest rates — e.g., your credit cards.
+You want to get rid of your higher interest loans as quickly as possible to save money on interest expenses.

 In short, you should have a list grouped by secured versus unsecured, and sorted by the interest rate.